IgniteUI/igniteui-documentation/topics/02_Controls/igRadialMenu/01_Adding/01_igRadialMenu_Adding_MVC_App.md

 ## <a id="overview"></a>Adding igRadialMenu to an ASP.NET MVC Application – Conceptual Overview
 ### Adding igRadialMenu summary

-The `igRadialMenu` control can be added to an ASP.NET MVC view using the ASP.NET MVC helper.
+The `igRadialMenu` control can be added to an ASP.NET MVC view using the %%ProductNameMVC%% HTML helper.

 When instantiating the `igRadialMenu` control, there are several helper methods that should be set for basic renderings including the following: